 The deal comes as the developer, known as Regent Properties, restarted work at the site this summer after the project languished and required approval from City Hall to continue under the same development permit after the delays mounted.
 A representative of the developer said this week the work this summer has included putting in the infrastructure and building a model home.
 The developer wants the model completed by Christmas.

 "We wanted to work with the pre-eminent leader in luxury hospitality service, that's why we have chosen to join forces with Stein Eriksen Lodge at our North Silver Lake development," the managing partner of Regent Properties, Jeff Dinkin, said in a prepared statement.
 "Their experience and expertise managing properties in Park City are second to none."

 Richard Lichtenstein, who represents the project, said in an interview a sales office will be opened in Stein Eriksen Lodge to complement one at the site.
 He said the developers anticipate starting work on one of the buildings in 2014.
-It will house residential units, a pool, a spa and a gym, he said.

 The deal was inked with an entity called the Stein Eriksen Lodge Management Corp.
 Russ Olsen, the CEO, said the sides were in discussions for more than a year.
 He said the deal covers an initial term of 10 years with a 10-year automatic renewal.
 He declined to discuss financial terms.